isomerpages/mas-moneysense/pages/Understanding Bank Accounts.md

 <p>Fixed deposit rates and features vary across banks.
 For instance, some
 banks may require you to meet a minimum deposit requirement in order to be entitled to a promotional rate.
-Banks may also provide you with various options to manage your matured FD, such as rolling over matured fixed deposits in different manners (e.g. principal only or principal with accrued interest) or crediting the amounts to your bank account.
-If you choose to automatically roll over your FD, you may wish to approach your bank when maturity date is near to find out the prevailing rate at which your FD will be rolled-over at.</p>
+Banks may also provide you with various options to manage your matured fixed deposit, such as rolling over matured fixed deposit in different manners (e.g. principal only or principal with accrued interest) or crediting the amounts to your bank account.
+If you choose to automatically roll over your fixed deposit, you may wish to approach your bank when maturity date is near to find out the prevailing rate at which your fixed deposit will be rolled-over at.</p>
 <p></p>
 </li>
 <li>
 <p>It may also be helpful to compare fixed deposit rates and their features
 using online resources such as finance blogs or websites.
-These blogs and websites often have comparison tables of FD rates across a number of banks and can be a useful reference if you are considering placing a fixed deposit.
-After doing your own research, do approach the banks directly to confirm the prevailing and applicable FD rates on offer and the terms and conditions that apply to you, before placing your deposit.</p>
+These blogs and websites often have comparison tables of fixed deposit rates across a number of banks and can be a useful reference if you are considering placing a fixed deposit.
+After doing your own research, do approach the banks directly to confirm the prevailing and applicable fixed deposit rates on offer and the terms and conditions that apply to you, before placing your deposit.</p>
 </li>
 </ul>
 <h3>Types of Joint Accounts</h3>